 The vine that was Israel winds also through this panel.
 Jesus declared, "I am the true vine" (John 15:1).
 He was the faithful remnant of Israel distilled down to one, the only one who was faithful to God.
 Into this true vine, Jew and Gentile together are now being grafted as branches.
+And so we enter into the story, into the big picture.
+Israel's story becomes our story; Jesus' story becomes our story.

 The church is a community, here represented by three people with arms embraced.
-We are a community gathered around the Scriptures, which contain the gospel of grace, testifying to God's saving work in Christ.
-And we are gathered around the eucharist: the cup and the broken bread in which we commune with one another and with God, in which we remember and proclaim the Lord's death, and in which we express our ongoing identification with Christ.
+We are a community gathered around the Scriptures, which tell the story of God's saving work in Christ.
+And we are gathered around the eucharist: the cup and the broken bread in which we commune with one another and with God, in which we remember and proclaim the Lord's death, and in which we express our ongoing identification with the Christ.

 There are three pairs of hands.
 The top pair is reached up, both to receive the Holy Spirit, and in praise to God.
 The middle pair, two hands of different colors, is reached out in peace and reconciliation, for the church is a family in which all are reconciled, not only to God, but also to one another, in and through the Lord Jesus Christ.
-The third pair of hands reaches out to the world, for Christ has sent his people out into all the world as his witnesses (Matt 28:18-20; Acts 1:8).
+The third pair of hands reaches out to the world, for Christ has sent his people out into all the world as his witnesses (Matt 28:18-20; Acts 1:8), as we have been tracing in the Book of Acts.
 From all nations Jesus Christ is assembling a people for his Father.
 The church sends out missionaries to the ends of the earth to proclaim the gospel.
 The church itself is also missional, sent into the world as God's agent of healing, sent to be salt and light.

-God has gathered us in Christ to be his family.
+God has gathered us in Christ as his family, the people of the risen King.